nicolasalphonso/Groupomania_social_network/README.md

 Instructions
 Backend:
 * install all depedencies : npm install
-* create the empty mysql tables.
+* configure mysql tables.
 Choose their name and put it un /backend/config/config.json (choose the passwords too ;) )
 * create the tables : sequelize db:create
 * Migrate the tables : sequelize db:migrate
+* Populate the tables : npx sequelize-cli db:seed:all
 * nodemon server ( or node server)

 Development in progress ...